Data is the new oil. And Machine Learning is the fire. Whoever controls these two will control the world.

-It’s like we’ve suddenly discovered many new inhabitable planets and there aren’t enough people to move them to.
+It’s like we’ve suddenly discovered many new inhabitable planets, and there aren’t enough people to move them to.
 I could go on and on and sound like a broken record, but I think this infographic does the job much better:

 So we see that salaries start at $50,000+, and for managers, can shoot well past $250,000.

-And not just that, by 2020 the average person on this planet will be generating 1.7 MB of data per second.
+And not just that, the average person on this planet will be generating 1.7 MB of data per second.
 That’s 3,500+ TB of data over the entire lifetime — more data than we know how to handle as of now, let alone use for analysis.
 To say that the future is bright would be doing a disservice to this magnificent new pasture.

 Are data science and machine learning hard?